Start to search for your apartment in Dublin

 Apartments, Rooms & Flatshares in Dublin

 On the edge of the Atlantic Ocean this city packs in lush gardens, cosy pubs, amazing gastronomy, tech outposts from companies like Google and Twitter, castles and countryside, not to mention being the home of St. Patrick’s Day.
-Smitten already?In Dublin apartments for rent are in high demand, but Nestpick has a huge range to choose from, and booking one is as simple as a few clicks.
-If you are interested in rooms for rent in Dublin, Nestpick has the widest selection, whilst if entire flats for rent in Dublin is more what you are looking for, we have that too!
+Smitten already?In Dublin, apartments furnished and serviced apartments and aparthotels for rent are in high demand, bu Nestpick has a huge range to choose from, and booking one is as simple as a few clicks.
+If you are interested in rooms and flatshares for rent in Dublin, Nestpick has the widest selection, whilst if entire flats for rent in Dublin is more what you are looking for, we have that too!

 Dublin, from “Dubh Linn”, which is Gaelic for "black pool", is the capital of Ireland.
 Founded in 988 A.D. by the Vikings, and later occupied by Christians, Dublin a city full of life and history.
 Even though the main language is English, you can occasionally overhear people speaking Dublinese: a hearty mixture of slang, profanity and most importantly humour.
 This vibrant city is home to the Guinness Storehouse Brewery and has a rich beer culture.
 Everything you need is within walking distance, as Dublin’s streets are well-connected and compact.
 This means you can enjoy the city by bike or on foot.
 It takes approximately half an hour to ride from one side of the city to the other.